speckleworks/SpeckleExcel/README.md

 SpeckleExcel contains two Office add-ins to sideload, one for release and one for development:
 - SpeckleExcel: uses `https://speckleexcel.netlify.com` as the plugin source
 - SpeckleExcelDev: uses `https://localhost:8080` as the plugin source
+  - Make sure to add the certificate from `https://localhost:8080` before loading the plugin

 ### Server requirements
 - SpeckleExcel requires updated Speckle servers (minimum [commit](https://github.com/speckleworks/SpeckleServer/commit/9e135c453a93608a7e75d0317407070a64bdcea7) supported)